whistlegraph/2022.aesthetic.computer/README.txt

  - [X] Routing: Check ~tilde~ key - don't push duplicate states in the history.

 🌟 Projects In Progress 🌟
+- [🟢] Get a prototype of Niki's piece working that she can actually edit as the first user.

 ***Storage***
  - [🟢] Write a netlify serverless function and call it from the microphone